-Details of the Francisco ferry and hull design
+Francisco Papa technical specifications and hull design

-Francisco measures 99m in length, 26.94m in width, has a waterline length of 90.54m, draft of 2.98m, and a deadweight capacity of 450t.
+Francisco Papa measures 99m long, 26.94m wide, and has a waterline length of 90.54m, draft of 2.98m, and a deadweight capacity of 450t.

 Each hull is divided into nine vented, watertight compartments divided by transverse bulkheads.
-Two compartments in each hull accommodate fuel tanks, and an additional compartment acts as a long range tank.
+Two compartments in each hull accommodate fuel tanks, and an additional compartment acts as a long-range tank.

-Francisco ferry accommodation and capacity
+Francisco Papa ferry accommodation and capacity

 Tier 3 is subdivided into four areas.
 The first area comprises a tourist-class aft lounge with seating areas and a bar.
 The second area features a main foyer with a reception area, business lounges, and toilet facilities.
 The third area features a business-class mid lounge with seating areas, a bar, and toilet facilities.
 The fourth area is a first-class forward lounge featuring seating areas, a bar, a VIP lounge, and toilet facilities.